robflop/megumin.love/README.md

 If you add to the errorTemplates, you will have to create the actual html pages for these in `src/pages/errorTemplates/` aswell, otherwise this setting will not take effect.

-Don't flip off the `firstRun` setting if it's your first run.
-There will be crashes and no support will be provided.

 Update interval represents minutes, following the cronjob syntax, so max value is 60 (meaning once every hour).

 `1` would mean once every minute, `10` once every 10 minutes etc. Commas will be rounded (this is due to scheduling).